christian45410/PowerShell-Windows-Ver-Build/README.md

 # PowerShell-Windows-Ver-Build
-PowerShell script to fin Windows version and build and create spreadsheet
+PowerShell script to find Windows version and build and create spreadsheet